oisintohak/MS3/README.md

  - ##### 413 error handling:
   - When a user uploads a file that is larger than the limit set in flask (MAX_CONTENT_LENGTH), the connection is aborted before the error is handled properly.
 The browser displays a default "ERR_CONNECTION_ABORTED" message.
 This is the case with a local werkzeug development server, with debug on or off and also when deployed to heroku using gunicorn in production mode.
   - Solution: I couldn't find a way to get the server to handle the 413 and redirect instead of showing the default browser error page so I decided to validate the file size and extension in Javascript.
 I added an event listener to the file input which would display an error and disable the form submit button if the user selected a file over 2MB or a file that didn't have a .jpg, .jpeg or .png extension.

+### Deployment

+This project was deployed to Heroku with the following steps:

+1. Ensure your app has debug mode set to False when deploying.
+2. Add a file called `Procfile` with no extension to your project directory and add `web: python app.py`
+3. Heroku can install dependencies from a requirements.txt or a Pipfile
+   - To create a requirements.txt run `pip freeze > requirements.txt`
+   - To create a Pipfile run `pip install pipenv`, `pipenv install`
+4. Create an account on Heroku and create a new app.
+5. In your app dashboard, in the deploy section, select 'Connect to GitHub'
+6. Select the GitHub repository that contains your project.
+7. Select Automatic deploys and choose your desired branch.
+8. Go to the app settings on Heroku and click 'Reveal Config Vars'
+9. Add the required keys as they are in your local env.py (i.e IP, PORT, SECRET_KEY, MONGO_URI, MONGO_DBNAME)
+10. Go to the app Overview page and when the build is finished, click 'Open App'

+### Credits

+#### Images
+ - The home page background, recipe images and profile pictures were all taken from [Unsplash](https://unsplash.com/)

+#### Code
+ - The code in dynamicForm.js which allows users to add/remove inputs and validate them with WTForms was taken from [this guide](https://www.rmedgar.com/blog/dynamic-fields-flask-wtf/)
+ - I followed [this tutorial series](https://www.youtube.com/watch?v=vzaXBm-ZVOQ) to learn how to use Flask-WTF and WTForms
+ - I followed [this tutorial](https://www.youtube.com/watch?v=DsgAuceHha4) to learn how to save and retrieve files with Flask and MongoDB

+### Acknowledgements
+ - I received great advice and feedback from my mentor Brian Macharia and from the Code Institute Slack community.